-As a business owner, you’ve probably invested in security tools like SIEMs, antivirus software, and IPS/IDS systems.
+As a business owner, you’ve likely invested in a range of security tools like SIEMs, antivirus software, and IDS/IPS systems to safeguard your operations.

 But here’s the question: Are your teams equipped to go beyond simply reacting to cybersecurity incidents?
 If your company underutilizes threat intelligence, chances are they’re not.